-You've probably tried to melt butter in the microwave and ended up cleaning up greasy splatters on the sides and door.
+You've likely tried to melt butter in the microwave only to end up cleaning greasy splatters off the sides and door.
 Not only do you have a mess, but now your measurements may be off if you were melting a specific amount for a recipe.

 How to Melt Butter in the Microwave

-- Before you perfect your technique, it's wise to loosely cover the cup with a paper plate, saucer, or silicone baking form to keep the spatter confined.
-This might block your view of the melting process, but it will mean less clean-up if you still get spatter.
+- Before you perfect the technique, it's wise to loosely cover the bowl with a paper towel or plate, wax or parchment paper, or silicone baking form to keep the spatter confined.
+While the cover will block your view of the melting process, it will mean less clean-up if you still get spatter.

 If the recipe calls for "1/4 cup of melted butter," you must melt the butter first.
-Melt a little more than 1/4 cup to make up for the air mixed into the cold butter, then measure 1/4 cup of it in a liquid measuring cup.
+Melt a little more than 1/4 cup to make up for the air mixed into the cold butter, then measure 1/4 cup of the melted butter in a liquid measuring cup.

-If the recipe calls for "1/4 cup of butter, melted," then you can measure 1/4 cup of the cold, solid butter, and then melt it.
-That is often easier to do if you are using sticks of butter that have handy markings on them for cutting the stick for the amount you need.
+When a recipe calls for "1/4 cup of butter, melted," you can measure 1/4 cup of the cold, solid butter, and then melt it.
+Measuring solid butter is easiest when using sticks of butter because the wrapper conveniently indicates tablespoon measurements.